Oromis/touch-vtt/README.md

 ### Changelog

+- **1.7.2:** Fixed not being able to move tokens as a GM due to a conflict with the EasyTarget module
 - **1.7.1:** Restricted targeting to the select tool
 - **1.7.0:** Added ability to target unowned tokens by simply tapping them with your finger.
 - **1.6.0:** Added button to delete the currently selected drawing.